Minor crash reported on Waitangi Bridge between Hastings and Napier - NZ Herald

 Traffic is backing up on State Highway 51 between Napier and Hastings after a car reportedly collided with the Waitangi Bridge near Clive.

-The bridge is on one of just two ways to travel between the two cities after the Redclyffe and Brookfields Bridges were destroyed by Cyclone Gabrielle.
+The bridge is on one of just two routes between the two cities after the Redclyffe and Brookfields Bridges were destroyed by Cyclone Gabrielle.

 It has been open to two lanes after a thorough safety inspection, but requires low speed when crossing.
 Traffic headaches have plagued commuters in the two cities in recent days.